 - (a) A Metro Manila clearing cashier's/manager's or corporate check or personal check drawn against a bank account with a BSP-authorized agent bank located in Metro Manila and dated as of the date of submission of the Application to Purchase covering the entire number of the Offer Bonds covered by the same Application.
-Checks should be made payable to [•]; - (b) Through the RTGS facility of the BSP to the Joint Lead Underwriter and Joint Bookrunner or Selling Agent to whom such Application was submitted; or - (c) Via the appropriate debit or payment instructions made out to the relevant Joint Lead Underwriter and Joint Bookrunner or Selling Agent to whom such Application was submitted.
+Checks should be made payable to the relevant Joint Lead Underwriter and Joint Bookrunner, or Selling Agent to whom such Application was submitted; - (b) Through the RTGS facility of the BSP to the Joint Lead Underwriter and Joint Bookrunner or Selling Agent to whom such Application was submitted; or - (c) Via the appropriate debit or payment instructions made out to the relevant Joint Lead Underwriter and Joint Bookrunner or Selling Agent to whom such Application was submitted.